hunterius-prime/TFTBridge/README.md

 - Z tilt adjustment
 - basic printer capabilities reporting for enabling parts of menu based on enabled capabilities
 - BLTouch menu / control
-- printing from SDCARD or USB (not perfect but 80% usable)
+- printing from SDCARD slot on TFT or USB (not perfect but 80% usable)
+- printing from host(klipper) file list

 ## Hardware Connection